Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Hermes.md

 Hermes, being a god of thieves, is naturally sneaky and very fond of pranks.
 Light hearted and child-like, Hermes' is an incredibly well liked god among Olympians.

-Children of Hermes play as healers that can switch on a dime to being damage dealers
+Children of Hermes play as healers that can switch on a dime to being damage dealers.

 ***Boons***: